arbor-sim/arbor/doc/concepts/domdec.rst

 .. glossary::

    cell_group
-      List of same-kind cells that share some information.
+      Collection of cells with the same kind.
+Will be simulated as a unit.
 Must not be split across domains.

    domain